No Knead Rustic Bread

 I love when the house is filled with the aroma of fresh bread.
 This recipe is so easy because you don't have to knead it.
 Just mix all the ingredients together until well combined and let rise until ready.
-I was searching for a rustic bread recipe and finally created my own that taste amazing and has all the qualities I wanted it to have.
+I was searching for a rustic bread recipe and finally created my own that tastes amazing and has all the qualities I wanted it to have.
 It looks rustic, it has a crunchy crust, and the inside is so soft and chewy.
 I made it for my mom and she absolutely loved it.
 Read on to learn how to make it.
 Enjoy!

 What you need: